JWBurgers/deciphering-bitcoin/References.md

 Kopf, Edwin.
 1927.
 The early history of the annuity. *Proceedings of the Casualty Actuarial Society*, 13, 225-266.

 Krekić, Bariša.
 1979.
 Italian creditors in Dubrovnik (Ragusa) and the Balkan trade, thirteenth through fifteenth centuries.
 In *The Dawn of Modern Banking, ed.
 Center for Medieval and Renaissance Studies (University of California), 241-254.
 New Haven: Yale University Press.

+Lipton, Phillip.
+2016.
+The evolution of the English joint stock company to 1800: An institutional perspective. *Monash University Department of Business Law & Taxation Research Paper*, no. 19.
+Available at [https://ssrn.com/abstract=1413502](https://ssrn.com/abstract=1413502).

 Mastercard.
 2025.
 Settlement bank accounts.
 Website.
 Available at [https://developer.mastercard.com/cross-border-services/documentation/support/mts-settlement/settlement-bank-accounts/](https://developer.mastercard.com/cross-border-services/documentation/support/mts-settlement/settlement-bank-accounts/).